harrysolovay/sowing-machine/README.md

 ## Describing UI

-Wrapping calls with `sow` ensures that they're translated into valid runtime code.
+Wrapping calls with `sow` ensures that they're transformed into valid runtime code.

 ```diff
 import sow from 'sowing-machine'